phu0W/website-quang-ba-huong-sen-viet/README.md

 ## About the Project

-This project aims to build a modern and user-friendly web application that helps **Huong Sen Viet Education Company** promote their courses and connect with students online.
+This project aims to build a modern and user-friendly web application that helps **Huong Sen Viet Education** promote their courses and connect with students online.

 ---